 She is the recipient of the President’s Cup of the South Carolina Governor’s School for Science and Mathematics.
 A member of Phi Beta Kappa, she graduated from the Honors College of the University of South Carolina.
 She holds a Masters degree from Furman University in education.
 She presents at national conferences regarding best practices in education for students with language-based learning differences.

-By day, Kelly is the Community Engagement Manager at The Family Effect, where the mission to reduce addiction as a leading cause of family collapse and harm to children.
+By day, Kelly is the Community Engagement Specialist at Roper Mountain Science Center, where the mission is to ignite the natural curiosity of all learners to explore and shape their world.
 She enjoys getting out in the community and sharing success stories, helping people connect to their passions, and raising funds for impactful, innovative projects.
 Kelly also contributes to local publications, including the Travelers Rest Tribune and edible Upcountry.

 Growing up, Kelly’s mother encouraged her to join 4H or FFA.
 Kelly scoffed and even grumbled about helping in the yard.
 Prior to her senior year at Presbyterian College, Kelly had the opportunity to volunteer on a farm in Japan.
 After the first day spent barefoot in a rice paddy, Kelly’s world changed.
 When she returned to college she co-founded a community garden and then got a Masters in Agricultural Leadership at the University of Georgia, where she focused on the psycho-social benefits of gardening.